 Glider Road offers straight-forward access to the top of Barnicoat Range and MTB single tracks Widdershins and Involution.
-The road is a good uphill challenge and those who reach the top are rewarded with stunning views over Tasman Bay and the ranges of Mt Richmond Forest Park.
-The 604 m elevation grassy summit is used as a take-off point for paragliders.
+The road is a good uphill challenge and the 605 m elevation summit offers expansive views over Tasman Bay and the ranges of Mt Richmond Forest Park.
+The grassy summit is used as a take-off point for paragliders (hence the road’s name).

 The start of Glider Road is a 5 minute drive from Stoke up Marsden Valley Road.
 At the end of Marsden Valley Road there is a small car park on the right, just before the quarry.
 Here you will find an information panel with a map and details on trail times and distances.
 There is also plenty of room to park alongside the road.